Lara's Theme

-"Lara's Theme" is the name given to a leitmotif written for the film Doctor Zhivago (1965) by composer Maurice Jarre.
+"Lara's Theme" is the name given to a leitmotif written for the 1965 film Doctor Zhivago by composer Maurice Jarre.
 Soon afterward, the leitmotif became the basis of the song "Somewhere, My Love".
-Numerous versions, both orchestral and vocal, have been recorded, among the most popular was the version by Ray Conniff Singers.
+Numerous versions, both orchestral and vocal, have been recorded; among the most popular was the version by Ray Conniff Singers.

 Composition and recording

 Maurice Jarre was asked by director David Lean to write the score for Doctor Zhivago, including a theme for the character of Lara, played by Julie Christie.
 Initially Lean had desired to use a well-known Russian song but could not locate the rights to it, and delegated responsibility to Jarre.
 Lean informed Jarre he was working under time constraint and that the score needed to be composed and recorded in around ten weeks.

 Jarre wrote a number of themes for the film, however, Lean was dissatisfied with the theme for Lara.
 Lean suggested to Jarre that, rather than thinking about Zhivago or Russia, he should go to the mountains with his girlfriend and write a love theme for her.
 Lean said the theme should not be specifically about Russia, rather it should be a universal theme.
 Jarre spent the weekend in the mountains above Los Angeles, and by Monday, he found "Lara's Theme" when composing on the piano in an hour.

-Jarre decided that part of the score including "Lara's Theme" required lush orchestration.
-He took inspiration from classical Russian composers, and in order to give the occasional exotic feel, he added unusual instruments such as an electronically amplified piano, a harpsichord and a Moog synthesizer.
-And to give it a distinct Russian sound, he added the balalaika.
-However, no one in the orchestra could play the balalaika, so he went to a Russian Orthodox church in Los Angeles to recruit 25 balalaika players.
-The score was recorded with the MGM orchestra, and the recording was completed on December 14, 1965, just 7 days before the film premiere.

 In editing Zhivago, Lean and producer Carlo Ponti reduced or outright deleted many of the themes composed by Jarre; Jarre was unhappy because he felt that an over-reliance on "Lara's Theme" would ruin the soundtrack.